 Join us in DAYTON, TENNESSEE on JULY 11th for an epic bike ride that truly has it all, with a great mix of paved and unpaved roads, backwoods beauty, wide open views, monster climbs and screaming descents!
 It's a gravel grinder, road ride, climbing challenge and rural rambler all rolled into one big adventure.
-And with Monkey Town Brewing Company and 1st Avenue Pizza as our finish line, we'll reward you with plenty of beer & pizza for a hard day's work!
+And with Monkey Town Brewing Company and 1st Avenue Pizza as our finish line, there will be plenty of beer & pizza waiting for you at the end of the ride!

 The Monkey Town Masher is an adventure bike ride (not a race) that takes you on a challenging journey across a wide range of landscapes (flats, rollers, stingers, climbs, descents) on roads of all kinds (asphalt, chipseal, gravel, dirt, rock) through a crazy mix of settings (woods, farmland, civilization, banjo-land).
 It's like a dozen different bike rides rolled into one all-encompassing awesome experience!